Class 3-4 Teacher

-Our trained, talented, and committed pedagogical team of Kindergarten Teacher and Assistants, Class, Subject Teachers, Education Manager, SENCo, ELSA and Teaching Assistants trained in intervention, work cohesively to address the needs of the whole child.
+Our trained, talented, and committed team of Kindergarten Teacher and Assistants, Class, Subject Teachers, SENCo, and Teaching Assistants trained in intervention, work cohesively to address the needs of the whole child.
 All teachers work to create a warm and inspiring environment to allow pupils to develop in an atmosphere of safety, trust, and respect.

 It is the Board’s duty to ensure that the school: complies with the school’s governing document and the law; carries out its purposes for the public benefit and manages its resources appropriately.